 This game has a prototype article

-Fortunately, Mario 2 was a smash hit, and many characters introduced in this game (Birdo, Shy Guys, Ninjis) were gradually incorporated into the Mario universe.
-The game was even re-released in Japan with all the changes made for the international version under the title of Super Mario USA.
+Nevertheless, Mario 2 was a smash hit, and many characters and enemies introduced in this game (including Birdo, Shy Guys, Ninjis, Pokeys, etc.) were gradually incorporated into future games set in the Mario universe.